Table of Contents

-Stereotypes are unfortunately a part of how we function everyday; we make generalizations without even really thinking about it.
-Research shows that often these stereotypes are not correct.
-Our dogs are no exception – the most common dog breed stereotypes cause thousands of dogs to sit in shelters every year just because people have the wrong perception of the breed.
+Stereotypes are, unfortunately, a part of how we function every day; we make generalizations without even really thinking about them.
+Research shows that often, these stereotypes are not correct.
+Our dogs are no exception—the most common dog breed stereotypes cause thousands of dogs to sit in shelters every year just because people have the wrong perception of the breed.

 We judge a large population of creatures – be them humans or dogs – based on the actions of a rare few.
 And these most common dog breed stereotypes can be as detrimental to dogs as they are to humans.

-Pet adoption suffers from a lot from generalizations.
-Once a negative stereotype begins to spread, less people are willing to adopt certain breeds.
+Pet adoption suffers from a lot of generalizations.
+Once a negative stereotype begins to spread, fewer people are willing to adopt certain breeds.
 Some people will see a mixed breed that has genes from the breed for its negative connotations, and that breed becomes less attractive.

 ALSO READ: 30 Myths That Many Dog Owners Still Believe

 Before we get into debunking some of these breed stereotypes, let's take a look at why they exist in the first place and how some of us came to believe these false perceptions.

 The first and main reason is the dog's purpose.
 A number of pet owners choose certain dogs for protection, guarding, even dog fighting, and other tasks that involve the dog serving as a threat and deterrent.
 Therefore, some large, strong, and subjectively mean-looking breeds have long been labeled as the most dangerous dogs out there.